Up The Ante On Your Furniture With DIY Upholstery

 The process for upholstering a furniture piece with a staple gun is quite basic.
 First, remove the existing fabric.
 You can use the old fabric to measure and cut your new fabric.
 Next, cut and lay your batting, which will serve as the cushion.
 If you’re planning on using canvas or muslin, layer that on top of your batting.
 Finally, place your fabric as a final layer, flip the piece upside down, and secure the fabric with your staple gun.
 This step should trap and secure your batting and canvas or muslin and prevent it from shifting.
 You can then secure any loose edges to the furniture with upholstery tack strips.

 Terms: Reupholstering vs Recovering

 If the original fabric is in good condition and is still flush to the furniture piece, you may also have the option to simply recover.
 As the name suggests, recovering refers to simply putting new fabric over the old fabric.
-Recovering is also a good option if you’re working with a piece that’s or has sentimental value, and you’re not certain you want to remove the existing fabric altogether.
+Recovering is also a good option if you’re working with a piece that’s antique or has sentimental value, and you’re not certain you want to remove the existing fabric altogether.